+Warning

-Warning: The column content is only refreshed when moving from one view to the other.
+- The column content is only refreshed when moving from one view to the other. - The Sent calls tab displays only the phone number of the called party (the name column will be void).

 Identity Xlet

 The Identity Xlet allows you to make calls from your computer, via your phone.
 This means that you can enter the number that you want to dial on your computer, then your phone rings and when you answer it, the called phone will ring.